scrapinghub/splash/README.rst

 The javascript function 'getContents' will look for a iframe with the id 'external' and extract its html contents.

-Note that allowing cross origin javascript calls it is a potential security issue, since it is possible that secret information (i.e cookies) are exposed when this support is enabled.
+Note that allowing cross origin javascript calls is a potential security issue, since it is possible that secret information (i.e cookies) is exposed when this support is enabled.
 It is possible to disable this feature with the ``--js-disable-cross-domain-access`` option::

     python -m splash.server --js-disable-cross-domain-access